 Absolutely.
-Air pollution concentration can be as much as 100 times worse indoors than outdoors.
-The American Lung Association estimates that many people spend 90% of their time in a building, making it critical for homeowners to be knowledgeable about indoor air quality (IAQ) in Windsor.
+Air pollution levels can be as much as 100 times greater indoors than outdoors.
+The American Lung Association estimates that many people spend 90% of their time inside, making it critical for homeowners to be aware of indoor air quality (IAQ) in Windsor.

-Many regular household products contribute to bad indoor air quality, including:
+Many standard household things contribute to inferior indoor air quality, including:

 - Chemicals found in carpet, furniture, upholstery and drapes

 - Cleaning sprays

 The snug construction of modern houses also contributes significantly to bad IAQ.
 Things like weather stripping and storm doors are used to lower utility costs.
 However, they also block proper ventilation by keeping interior air in and exterior air out.
 The outcome may be a buildup of vapors in your house.

 Poor IAQ can be a direct or indirect source of various health issues.
 Medical professionals report that as many as half of all ailments are linked or irritated by indoor air pollution.

 Pollutants in your residence can result in flu-like symptoms including headaches, nausea and respiratory inflammation.
 It can also worsen allergies and asthma.